1. SECURITIES INVESTOR PROTECTION CORPORATION

 Themis has developed a BCP on how we will respond to events that significantly disrupt our business.
 Since the timing and impact of disasters and disruptions is unpredictable, we will have to be flexible in responding to actual events as they occur.
 With that in mind, we are providing you with this information on our BCP.

 Contacting Us – If after a significant business disruption you cannot contact us as you usually do via phone, Bloomberg, email, FIX connections, or instant messaging, you should call our emergency contact persons via their cell phones 201-787-9241 or 973-615-8880.
-If you cannot access us through either of those means, you should contact our clearing firm, Merrill Lynch, Pierce, Fenner & Smith Inc. (“Merrill Lynch”, see contact information below).
-As an introducing brokerage firm, Themis introduces customer accounts to Merrill Lynch on a fully disclosed basis for clearance purposes.
-As a clearing firm, Merrill Lynch is a member of the National Securities Clearing Corporation (“NSCC”).
-In accordance with the rules and procedures of the NSCC and applicable law, Merrill Lynch will compare, settle or carry out any transactions submitted to it for clearance and settlement by Themis, provided that the funds or financial instruments needed to settle those transactions are provided directly from our customers or our customer’s prime broker and provided that such transactions are not the subject of any third party claim.
+If you cannot access us through either of those means, you should contact our clearing firm, Cowen Execution Services LLC (“Cowen”, see contact information below).
+As an introducing brokerage firm, Themis introduces customer accounts to Cowen on a fully disclosed basis for clearance purposes.
+As a clearing firm, Cowen is a member of the National Securities Clearing Corporation (“NSCC”).
+In accordance with the rules and procedures of the NSCC and applicable law, Cowen will compare, settle or carry out any transactions submitted to it for clearance and settlement by Themis, provided that the funds or financial instruments needed to settle those transactions are provided directly from our customers or our customer’s prime broker and provided that such transactions are not the subject of any third party claim.

-Our Business Continuity Plan – We plan to quickly recover and resume business operations after a significant business disruption and respond by safeguarding our employees and property, making a financial and operational assessment, protecting the firm’s books and records, and allowing our customers to transact business.
-In short, our BCP is designed to permit our firm to resume operations as quickly as possible, given the scope and severity of the significant business disruption.
+Our Business Continuity Plan – Themis has procedures in place that strive to provide assurance that our business continuity plan is adequate to respond to the unexpected disruption of our information systems and office facilities.
+We plan to quickly recover and resume business operations after any business disruption.
+Themis will respond by safeguarding our employees and property, making a financial and operational assessment, protecting the firm’s books and records, and allowing our customers to transact business.
+In short, our BCP is designed to permit our firm to resume operations as quickly as possible, given the scope and severity of a significant business disruption.

 Our business continuity plan addresses data backup and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees, and regulators; alternate physical location of employees; critical supplier, contractor, bank and counterparty impact; regulatory reporting; and assuring our customers prompt access to their funds and securities if we are unable to continue our business.

-Our clearing firm, Merrill, has developed their own BCP in order to provide reasonable assurance of business continuity in the event that there are disruptions of normal operation at the firm’s critical facilities.
-As part of the plan, Merrill backs up its important Themis related records in a geographically separate area.
-While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firm that its objective is to restore its own operations and be able to complete existing transactions and accept new transactions and payments within as soon as practical.
-Your orders and requests for funds and securities could be delayed during this period that Merrill implements its business continuity plans.
+Our clearing firm, Cowen, has developed their own BCP in order to provide reasonable assurance of business continuity in the event that there are disruptions of normal operations at the firm’s critical facilities.
+As part of the plan, Cowen backs up its important Themis related records in a geographically separate area.
+While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been informed by our clearing firm that its objective is: to restore its own operations, be able to complete existing transactions, and accept new transactions and payments as soon as it is practical.
+Your orders and requests for funds and securities could be delayed during this period that Cowen implements its business continuity plans.

-Varying Disruptions – Significant business disruptions can vary in their scope, such as only our firm, a single building housing our firm, the business district where our firm is located, the city where we are located, or the whole region.
+Varying Disruptions – Significant business disruptions can vary in their scope; for example, such as only our firm, a single building housing our firm, the business district where our firm is located, the city where we are located, or the whole region.
 Within each of these areas the severity of the disruption can also vary from minimal to severe.
-In a disruption to only our firm or a building housing our firm, we will transfer our operations to a local site when needed and expect to recover and resume business within one hour.
-In a disruption affecting our business district, city, or region such as a pandemic, we will transfer our operations to a site outside of the affected area, and recover and resume business within one business day.
-In either situation, we plan to continue in business, transfer operations to our clearing firm if necessary, and notify you through our customer emergency numbers provided in the “Contacting Us” section.
+If a disruption is only to our firm or a building housing our firm, we will transfer our operations to a local site if needed and expect to recover and resume business within several hours.
+If a disruption affects our business district, city, or region such as a pandemic, we will transfer our operations to a site outside of the affected area, and recover and resume business within one business day.
+In either situation, we plan to continue business and transfer operations to our clearing firm if necessary.
+In that event, we will notify you through our customer emergency numbers provided in the “Contacting Us” section.
 If the significant business disruption is so severe that it prevents us from remaining in business, we will assure our customer’s prompt access to their funds and securities.

 Themis Trading LLC